 For example, only 5 to 10 percent of individuals with breast cancer carry a high-risk inherited gene, such as BRCA.

-“We all have BRCA1 and BRCA2 genes,” says Amy Krie, MD, a breast oncologist at Avera Cancer Institute in Sioux Falls, SD.
+“We all have BRCA1 and BRCA2 genes,” says Amy Krie, MD, breast oncologist.
 “It’s when there’s a specific mutation in the BRCA1 or BRCA2 gene that a person has a higher risk of breast cancer and also ovarian cancer.”